cadebrown/old.cade.site/readme.md

 Use `bundle info [gemname]` to see where a bundled gem is installed.
 ```

-then, to serve locally, run:
+Then, to serve locally, run:

 ```shell
 $ bundle exec jekyll serve